Log canonical $3$-fold complements: Complements for surfaces

 {\bf Case 2:} Assume that $T$ is a curve.
 In particular, the general fiber is either $\pr 1.$ or an elliptic curve.
 The two cases correspond to $B^h \neq 0$ or $B^h = 0$.
 First, assume that $B^h \neq 0$.
-Then, by Remark \ref{reduction complements}, we may run a $\K X.$-MMP over $T$.
+Then, by part (4) of Lemma \ref{reduction complements}, we may run a $\K X.$-MMP over $T$, as it is trivial for $K_X+B$.
 This terminates with a Mori fiber space $\hat X \rar T$.
 Let $\hat B$ denote the push-forward of $B$ to $\hat X$.
-Then, it suffices to show the statement for $(\hat X,\hat B)$, and the latter follows by \cite[Theorem 1.8]{Bir16a}.
+Then, it suffices to show the statement for $(\hat X,\hat B)$, and the latter follows by \cite{Bir16a}*{Theorem 1.8}.
 Therefore, we may assume that $B^h = 0$.
-Then, by using Remark \ref{reduction complements} and Kodaira's classification of the singular fibers of a minimal elliptic fibration, one can reduce to the cases treated in \cite[Theorem 3.1]{Sho97}.
+Then, by Lemma \ref{rmk generic point} and \ref{rmk lcc}, we may assume that $(X,B)$ has a log canonical center dominating the closed point $t \in T$.
+As $(X,B)$ is dlt, some irreducible component of the fiber $X_t$ has coefficient 1 in $B$; call this component $F$.
+Since $X \rar T$ is an elliptic fibration and $K_X + B$ is trivial over $T$, we may contract all the components of $X_t$ but $F$.
+Indeed, if the fiber is not irreducible, all the irreducible components of the fiber as rational curves with negative self-intersection.
+By part (4) of Lemma \ref{reduction complements}, this is a legitimate reduction.
+Then, we conclude by \cite{Sho97}*{Theorem 3.1}.
+Notice that, in \cite{Sho97}, a weaker notion of complement where $B^+ \geq B$ may not hold is considered; on the other hand, as $B$ is reduced over $t \in T$, the notion in use in this paper and the notion in \cites{Sho97} agree and we can freely use \cite{Sho97}*{Theorem 3.1}.